 Is Retrolisthesis a Disability?

-Restrolisthesis is a disabling lower back condition which is caused when spinal vertebrae slip backwards on each other.
+Retrolisthesis is a disabling lower back condition which is caused when spinal vertebrae slip backwards on each other.
 If left untreated or if degenerative disc disease is involved, the intense pain experienced may make it impossible to continue working.
-If you suffer from restrolisthesis you may then be able to obtain a disability benefit from the SSA.
+If you suffer from retrolisthesis you may then be able to obtain a disability benefit from the SSA.

 Like all SSA disability claims, there must be evidence that the symptoms experienced match one of these descriptions as closely as possible before a claim can be approved.

-While there is no listing in the SSA blue book for retrolisthesis, you can still qualify for Social Security disability benefits with retrolisthesis if your symptoms and medical evidence can match a listing in the Musculoskeletal diseases listings in the Blue Book, the SSA will consider your retrolisthesis a disability and you will be able to qualify for Social Security disability.
+While there is no listing in the SSA's Blue Book for retrolisthesis, you can still qualify for Social Security disability benefits with retrolisthesis if your symptoms and medical evidence can match a listing in the Musculoskeletal diseases listings in the Blue Book, the SSA will consider your retrolisthesis a disability and you will be able to qualify for Social Security disability.